Maumagnaguagno/MindFreak/README.md

 ## What is BrainFuck?
 BrainFuck is a simple language with almost the minimal set of instructions someone needs to do anything.
-The idea is that you are in control of a Turing machine without abstractions, like variables and function libraries, only being able to move the pointer/head and writing to the current cell in the tape.
+The idea is that you are in control of a Turing machine without abstractions, like variables and functions, only being able to move the pointer/head and writing to the current cell in the tape.
-You only have access to this set of instructions:
+You only have access to these instructions:
 - <kbd>></kbd> move pointer forward ``pointer += 1``
 - <kbd><</kbd> move pointer backward ``pointer -= 1``
 - <kbd>+</kbd> increment cell value ``tape[pointer] += 1``